vindarel/cl-readline/README.md

 previous commands.

 These bindings provide Lispy interface to GNU Readline somewhat reducing its hair.
-Some minor features are omitted, they may be added by request.
+Some minor features are omitted, they may be added on request.
 Open an issue if you have any propositions.

 ## Installation